Painting of two figures in flowing white garments against a dark sky. Their arms are extended gracefully, suggesting movement and a dreamlike quality.

 Artwork by Sarah Al-Sarraj

-Worldbuilding with striking large-scale paintings and an immersive digital installation, Sarah Al Sarraj's immerses audiences in deep time, ancestry, and the persisting impact of imperial histories.
+Worldbuilding with striking large-scale paintings and an immersive digital installation, Sarah Al Sarraj's exhibition immerses audiences in deep time, ancestry, and the persisting impact of imperial histories.

 Predicated on the belief that our world was built in service of imperial violence, the show introduces new ontological systems rooted in land, spirit, and ancestry.
 Through large-scale paintings and immersive technologies, the exhibition’s narrative journeys explore environmental violence on a deep time scale, paying attention to the spiritual salience of the natural world.